 Opting for a smaller, specialist firm can have many benefits.
 They can offer a more bespoke package for your specific needs.
 This is advantageous as it can save you both time and money because they will be dealing with your needs head-on.
+For example, a Family in Mayfair who are going through a marital dispute can approach boutique family law firms like Peters May who have experience in private children issues such as where children will live, relocation, child contact and financial claims on behalf of children.
 A larger firm may not always treat your situation with the clarity and precision a smaller firm can offer; they could take longer to get the work done or find the right solution for you, costing you more money in the process.

 Finding a solicitor who is accredited in family law is important if you have children and need to make arrangements for them.
 The Law Society offers accreditation and this can be a mark of a high level of knowledge and competence.

 How can a solicitor help me?

 Getting divorced in itself is fairly straightforward.
 It simply requires paperwork to be completed and submitted to the courts.
 Some people choose to do this themselves or pay a fixed fee for a solicitor to help them, as well as the standard court fee of 550 if you are the petitioner (the person filing for divorce with the courts).
 Where a solicitor is definitely required is when there are financial arrangements to be sorted out or where arrangements for children need to be made.
 A solicitor will always keep the focus of any child’s welfare at the focus of discussions and will ensure that a fair agreement is reached.
 They may also advise you to seek mediation as an alternative to going to court, where it seems that an agreement could be reached in a less stressful way for everyone involved.